nukiska/todo_app/README.md

 The user enters the application after **login** with his name and password, he can also **delete his profile**.

-This app is test project for my learning and discovering Django.

 ## Explore the app online ...